Frequently Asked Questions...

 When can I register?

-January 1.
+In normal years, you can register beginning on January 1.
+In the pandemic year of 2021, whether we can offer registration should be known by March 15.
 See the website for instructions on registering for College of Extended Learning (CEL) Classes and University Corporation workshops.
 All offerings are open to the public.
 Registering early in the year gives you a better chance of getting a tent on campus.
 If campus tents fill, you may have to either camp off campus at nearby campgrounds, or stay in accommodations locally.

 What is the difference between UCorp workskhops and CEL classes on the SNFC calendar?